Are individuals with cerebral palsy more likely to experience hearing loss?

 3. Mixed Hearing Loss

-Mixed hearing loss is diagnosed when a person experiences a combination of both conductive and sensorineural hearing loss.
+Mixed hearing loss describes when a person experiences a combination of symptoms characteristic of both conductive and sensorineural hearing loss.

 Both the inner ear and middle/outer ear are affected, which makes it both a physical and neurological complication.